Jiani-liu/MT5763_Shiny/README.md

 ![Shiny app interface](www/mapper.png)

 The top section of the page shows the global total cases, death cases, recovered cases, and the number of countries/regions affected by the COVID 19.
 Below is an interactive map showing the current distribution of total cases around the world.
 The size of the red circle reflects the number of cases.
-When the cursor moves to the red circle, there will be a text box showing the current country/region name and total cases, active cases, death cases, recovered cases and CFR(Case-Fatality Ratio).
+When the user clicks the red circle, there will be a text box showing the current country/region name and total cases, active cases, death cases, recovered cases and CFR(Case-Fatality Ratio).
 Users can zoom in and out of a map to explore a particular country or region.
 The information box on the right of the map shows the update time of the data.
 The first chart is a bar chart showing the number of new cases over time, and the second is a line graph showing the cumulative number of cases over time.
 The data source of this app is updated once a day, but the app is updated once an hour.
 Users can also click "Refresh now" to get the latest data.